Pinterest Pixel

 Round to Nearest Bundle Size or Multiple

-Rounding to the nearest bundle size or multiple is an essential aspect when dealing with products sold in specific quantities, like in bulk sales or when managing inventory levels.
+Rounding to the nearest bundle size is a key aspect when dealing with products sold in specific quantities, like in bulk sales or when managing inventory levels.

 Ceiling Function in Excel